 Read the guide on representing yourself if you’re not going to have a legal representative.

-You may be able to get asylum support, eg housing and money, while you’re waiting to find out if you’ll be given asylum.
+You may be able to get asylum support, for example housing and money, while you’re waiting to find out if you’ll be given asylum.

 Contact the tribunal if you have any questions about your appeal.
-The tribunal can’t give you legal advice.
+The tribunal can not give you legal advice.